Quandela/Perceval/docs/source/reference/simulators/simulator.rst

 It adds logic that allows computing with objects that are more complex than non-annotated BasicStates, contrarily to the backend it build upon to do its computations.

+Note that the :code:`Simulator` aims at computing exact probabilities, so it requires a backend able to compute probability amplitudes, such as :ref:`SLOS`, :ref:`SLAP`, :ref:`Naive`... (see :ref:`Computing Backends`)

 If possible, it will also automatically use masks on the backend to reduce the computation time and memory.

 Also, contrarily to :code:`Experiment` or :code:`Processor`,